akuHoshii/sctv/README.md

 ```

 > [!NOTE]
 > The crosshair is rendered as a ScreenGui element with `AnchorPoint = (0.5, 0.5)` and `Position = (0.5, 0, 0.5, 0)`.
 It is mathematically centered on the viewport at all times, on all screen resolutions.
-It does not "follow" anything — it IS the center point.
+It does not "follow" anything—it IS the center point.
 When spectating, the camera moves; the crosshair stays fixed.

 <br />